Welcome Advisory Board & Orientation Leader

 The Common Application is for all undergraduate positions including General Board Members, Orientation Leaders, and Advisory Board Coordinators.
-The application will be available on Monday, September 22, 2014.
+The application will be available early in the winter term.

 The Welcome Advisory Board is an organization of Drexel students who support the orientation, transition, and retention of new students.
 Board members assist in welcoming new students and families to Drexel University at Welcome Events throughout the year, including Orientation, New Student Days, and Family Weekend.

 As part of the Welcome Advisory Board, Orientation Leaders work full-time during the summer to assist new students and families with their academic, social, and cultural transition to the Drexel University community.

 Board members are led by the Advisory Board Coordinators and take direction from a Professional Staff Advisor.
 Board members represent not only themselves as individuals, but also Drexel University as a whole.
 As a result, those selected to represent Drexel University will be held to a high standard in respect to their conduct on and off the job.

 - Participate in all training sessions.
 Conflicts with the training schedule due to co-op interviews or classes should be communicated as soon as possible.

 - Create a welcoming campus environment by serving as campus guides, answering questions, and helping new students and families become familiar with Drexel's campus.

 - Connect new students and families to other members of the Drexel University community by planning and executing large-scale events.